 Ans: The ST is powered by a 252-horsepower turbocharged 2.0L four-cylinder engine.
 A turbocharged 2.3L inline-four engine with 350 horsepower and 350 lb-ft of torque powers the RS model.
 Torque-vectoring all-wheel drive is also available on the RS.

 Ans: CarComplaints.com described the 2000-2003 and 20012-2014 model years as the most problematic for the Ford Focus when compared by model year.
 Other model years have proven to be much more dependable.
-The 2015 Focus saw improvements, and the 2018-2019 Focuses received less complaints.
+The 2015 Focus saw improvements, and 2018-2019 Focuses received fewer complaints.

 Ans: Ford has a lot riding on the 2021 model year.
 The Bronco SUV will be brought back for the first time in decades (barring any more delays) and the nifty lightweight Bronco Sport will be added to the lineup.

 Ans: According to customer feedback, the Ford Focus will travel between 200,000 and 250,000 miles.
 The typical Ford Focus car would have a service life of 13 to 16 years if you drive 15,000 miles per year.

 Ans: Several of the company’s most popular vehicles, such as the Ford Focus and Ford Fiesta, have consistently received poor reliability ratings, with major issues including cooling fans, car leaks, and in-car entertainment.

 When did they stop making Ford Focus RS?

 Ans: The 2.3-liter Ecoboost engine from the Mustang was used in the RS.
 Both the ST and RS demonstrated Ford’s commitment to performance and their ability to create a compact, fun-to-drive hatchback.
 However, the Emphasis was phased out of manufacturing in the United States in 2018.